This summary information comes from Fass and the risk from the report from Goodpoint.

 The acute toxicity to aquatic organisms is assessed as high.
 Due to the risk of ecotoxicity in water, diclofenac has previously been monitored within the framework of EU water legislation.
 There is now enough data to assess whether diclofenac is to be proposed as a priority substance when the European parliament and the Council next time proposes a revised directive regarding priority substances in the field of water policy.
 For Sweden, the Swedish Agency for Marine and Water Management has diclofenac among special pollutants in its regulation HVMFS 2013:19 (Updated 2017-01-01).

 The degree of purification of diclofenac in the Swedish treatment plants is low, i.e. most of the substance comes out in our nature.
 In Sweden diclofenac is found in surface water at levels reported to have effects on fish.

-Diclofenac is included in the Stockholm County Council's table of pharmaceuticals with risk for negative environmental impact according to the environmental program 2017–2021 based on lowest effect concentration, LOEC = 1 microg/L, and concentrations found in the environment.
-Diclofenac has been detected in treated wastewater and surface water in Stockholm County in the last five years (2012–2016).
+Diclofenac is included in Region Stockholm's list of pharmaceuticals with risk for negative environmental impact according to the environmental program 2017–2021 based on lowest effect concentration, LOEC = 1 microg/L, and concentrations found in the environment.
+Diclofenac has been detected in treated wastewater and surface water in Region Stockholm.

-Diclofenac can be purchased without a prescription in Sweden.
-Since 3 October 2018, all pharmacies will inform customers about diclofenac's negative impact on the environment.
+Diclofenac can be purchased without prescription in Sweden.
+Since 3 October 2018, all pharmacies inform customers about diclofenac's negative impact on the environment.

-Buying diclofenac without a prescription is questioned again (2018-10-04) for medical reasons and for environmental reasons.
+Buying diclofenac without prescription is questioned again (2018-10-04) for medical reasons and for environmental reasons.